sdrkvn/Pacmann_SuperCashierProject/README.md

 **Conclusion**

 This program is a simple yet effective way to elevate your customer journey.
+This is perfect for a small mom-and-pop stores with limited items in sale and stock.
 However, this may not be suitable for a large retail store where customers may purchase many items and in bulk as they would have to add each item one by one.
+A much better program would have to be created for such larger stores.

 Also, this is where the author realises that programming is not easy.